gabywald/BioSilico/README.md

 A complete (?) dev framework to build a computer modelization / simulation for 'biological' agents.

-Mostly inspired from game Creatures and publications around it.
+Mostly inspired from game Creatures and publications around it, with some personnal ideas and read ideas.

 Implemented as a discrete "World" composed of WorldCase, which can contains Agents.
 Some Agents are Organisms, which genomes are haploïd (reflexion about diploïd / polyploïd ... ?!).

-Some generalisation about Chemicals (IChemicals) and Environment (IEnvironment, IEnvironmentItem, IPosition...) to permit other implementations and different global uses !
+Some generalisation about Chemicals (IChemicals) and Environment (IEnvironment, IEnvironmentItem, IPosition...) have been done to permit other implementations and different global uses !
+(2D, 3D...)

+NOTE :

 ### 'biosilico-cellmodel' : a previous sample Cell Model